C-Guadagnino/Eatinerary/journals/Brandon.md

 3) A reflection on any design conversations that you had
 4) At least one ah-ha! moment that you had during your coding, however small

+## June 24, 2022
+* Today I worked with the team to clean up our project and get ready for deployment.
+* The team and I discussed about the design choices for the "Future Development" for the project
+* an AHA moment I had today was deployment takes a LONG time

+## June 23, 2022
+* Today I made additions to the YAML.
+The location state bug on the home page is fixed.
+Also all the front end environ variables are set up and working.
+Another bug I found was the stand still for a wrong input into the search bar, which will not populate the page with any eateries.
+I added an alert that will return if that happens with instructions to the user.
+I dont think we will end up using it because of the way its returning.
+The only other bug i found was in the special date form.
+It wouldnt allow you to submit if you did NOT check the box that said "does this repeat?".
+I just changed it to a radio button because of the bollean logic and it seems to work fine.
+Seems to be running pretty smooth minus the yelp constraints, and as of now i cant find anymore bugs
+* The team talked about the overall state of the project and about the design choices for proeject submission tommorrow.
+* an AHA moment I had today was

+## June 22, 2022
+* Today I worked on creating the special date form.
+I tested the current state of the code pretty extensivly to make a list of bugs and prioritize the major ones vs the minor ones.
+Then I spent the rest of time, making mostly minor adjustments.
+Although I had to finesse the category state of the home page for certain search cases but wasnt a major code change.
+* the team did not have a design conversation today we mostly split off and started tackling the problem board.
+* an AHA moment I had today was functional components are much more my favorite than class based components

 ## June 21, 2022
 * Today I worked on finally refactored the home page to have dynamic card columns and fit the information nicely on the screen.
 I started on the EateryDetail page and with the data object that Ariana had already brought to the front end, I began creating cards and headers for this page.
 David and I worked on google map integration, foodie skewered list view, and tried to access the User object to extract the bollean field that tells us "if foodie" or "if owner"
 * Ariana and I discussed about the design choices for the eateryDetail page after considering a few alternatives based on the remainding timeline.
 David and I discussed about design choice for the Google Maps integration.
 We have the pin drop for selected eateries but not for the current locaiton of the user which we decided we are okay with due to time purposes.